-Corporate Expenses - Corporate expenses generally relate to the cost of our Charlotte, NC corporate headquarters, our Horsham, PA information technology data center, and our Asia-Pacific center in Shanghai, China.
-For the three months ended March 31, 2007, the increase in corporate expenses was due primarily to additional legal charges of \$1.0, an increase in contributions to our charitable foundation of
+Corporate Expenses - Corporate expenses include the cost of our Charlotte, NC corporate headquarters, our Horsham, PA information technology data center, and our Asia-Pacific center in Shanghai, China.
+For the six months ended June 30, 2007, the increase in corporate expenses was due primarily to higher salaries and incentive compensation relating to the impact of headcount increases in support of certain of our key operating initiatives.
+In addition, during the first quarter of 2007, we recorded additional legal charges of \$1.0 and an increase in contributions to our charitable foundation of \$1.0.